8 Database

 isolation :

-(or/c false/c 'serializable 'repeatable-read 'read-committed 'read-uncommitted)
+(or/c #f 'serializable 'repeatable-read 'read-committed 'read-uncommitted)

 For example, the following forms are equivalent: